fpreiswerk/OCMDemo/README.md

 include(joinpath(Pkg.dir("OCMDemo"),"examples","download_data.jl"))
 ```

-The data is ~600MB, so this might take a while.
-When it's done, you can take a
+The data is ~400MB, so this might take a while.

+## Playing around
-look at the example script `run.jl`.
-It is located in the same folder as above,
+When the sample data is downloaded, you can take a look at the example script
+`run.jl`.
+It is located in the same folder as above, so typing
-so typing

 ```julia
 joinpath(Pkg.dir("OCMDemo"),"examples","run.jl")